Srinu7358/devops-july-2026/Day3/README.md

 # Day 3

-## Lab - Replicate a session across two Apache instances
+## Lab1 - Replicate a session across two Apache instances

 We will setup 2 tomcat instances one that acts as a web tier and the other as app tier
 <pre>